Kamikaze Taxi

+Kamikaze Taxi (復讐の天使, Fukushu no Tenshi) (also released and stylized as KAMIKAZE TAXI in Japan) is a 1995 Japanese action crime film written and directed by Masato Harada.

+The film was released in Japan on April 25, 1995 and shown at the 1995 London Film Festival.
+Mickey Curtis won the 1996 Kinema Junpo Award for Best Supporting Actor for his work in the film.

+Premise

-Kamikaze Taxi (stylized as KAMIKAZE TAXI in Japan) is a 1995 Japanese action and crime film by director Masato Harada.
-The film is about Tatsuo (Kazuya Takahashi), a gangster and pimp who sends out his only prostitute (Reiko Kataoka) to service a politician.
-When she returns beaten, Tatsuo's girlfriend complains but is killed by crime boss Animaru (Mickey Curtis).
-Tatsuo seeks revenge as he and his gang vandalize the politician's house and steal money.
+Tatsuo (Kazuya Takahashi), an up-and-coming yakuza gangster, sends his prostitute and girlfriend Renko to service corrupt senator Domon (Taketoshi Naito).
+The politician has a taste for torture and beats her.
+When Renko protests her treatment, she is killed in front of Tatsuo by crime boss Animaru (Mickey Curtis).
+Tatsuo seeks revenge for her killing.
+He and his gang vandalize Domon's house and steal 2 million dollars hidden in his safe.
 In retaliation, Tatsuo's bosses put a hit out on them.
-He flees, riding in the taxi driven by a Peruvian Japanese named Kantake (Kōji Yakusho).
-The film was shown at the 1995 London Film Festival and actor Mickey Curtis won the Kinema Junpo Award for best supporting actor in 1996 for his work in the film.
+Tatsuo flees in a taxi driven by Peruvian-Japanese Kantake (Kōji Yakusho).
+Kantake has recently returned to Japan after living in South America for decades.
+He is struggling to cope with poverty and the prejudices of native-born Japanese.
+As they flee, Tatsuo plans a "kamikaze" mission to kill his bosses and Domon.
+The relationship between Tatsuo and Kantake unexpectedly deepens as Tatsuo gets closer to his goal.

 Production

-The soundtrack for Kamikaze Taxi was composed by Masahiro Kawasaki, who used Peruvian pipes.
-To deal with the Peruvian-Japanese taxi driver character in the film, director Masato Harada had Kawasaki listen to tapes of Peruvian music to come up with a similar sound.
+The soundtrack for Kamikaze Taxi was composed by Masahiro Kawasaki.
+To represent Yakusho's Peruvian-Japanese taxi driver character, director Harada had Kawasaki listen to tapes of Peruvian music to come up with a similar sound.
+Kawasaki ultimately used Peruvian pipes in the creation of his score.

 Release

 Kamikaze Taxi was released in Japan on April 25, 1995.

-The film was shown at the 1995 London Film Festival.
+The film was also shown at the 1995 London Film Festival.

+Originally intended for the home video market, the film was distributed in that format in a 185 minute cut split into two parts.
+This was edited down to 169 minutes for the Japanese theatrical release.
+Kamikaze Taxi was further edited to 140 minutes for its international release.

 Reception

-Mickey Curtis won the Kinema Junpo Award for best supporting actor in 1996 for his work in the film.
-Time magazine stated that "the narrative is overly long (160 minutes) and lacks cohesion.
+Time Magazine stated that "The narrative is overly long (160 minutes) and lacks cohesion.
 But the film has an epic lunacy, a satiric darkness.
 Its neon-lit nightscapes and vivid brutality dance, shock--and leave the viewer both riveted and repulsed."
-Variety also commented on the films length, noting "Though the film could easily lose a quarter of an hour from a self-indulgent sequence in a group-therapy clinic, there's actually very little slackness during the 170-minute running time."
+Variety also commented on the film's length, noting "Though the film could easily lose a quarter of an hour from a self-indulgent sequence in a group-therapy clinic, there's actually very little slackness during the 170-minute running time."